shadowofneptune/threaded-code-benchmark/readme.md

 # Test results:

 I tested these VMs on a desktop computer running Debian with an Intel Core i3-3220 CPU (Ivy Bridge) at 3.30GHz.
-Each was run 5 times, then averaged.
+Each was run 5 times, with their times to complete in seconds being averaged.
 This was then performed again at different optimization levels.

 | Clang 7.0.1            | -O0  | -O1  | -O2  | -O3  | -Ofast |
 | :--------------------- | ---: | ---: | ---: | ---: | -----: |